 Alternate Day Fasting

 The last variation of intermittent fasting we’ll talk about is alternate day fasting.
-This is a very simple form of fasting, which has been proven to produce stellar intermittent fasting results.
+This is a very simple form of fasting.

 To utilize this variation, you simply fast every other day.
 On eating days, you can eat whatever you want (within reason, of course).
 This form of intermittent fasting results in weight loss as well as increased energy.